 Mental Health Treatment, Including Psychotherapy

-Full Evaluation
+Full (Comprehensive) Evaluation

-What it involves: A full evaluation begins with an interview with one or both parents.
+What it involves: A full evaluation for a child begins with an interview with one or both parents.
 The child will complete a series of psychological tests.
 The specific tests used will be chosen based on the presenting problem, but will usually include tests of intellectual ability and academic achievement, as well as specific mental functions (such as attention, memory, or language) related to the problem area.
 Parents will be asked to fill out some questionnaires about their child.
-It is usually helpful for me to understand how your child learns in context and responds to teaching, so if you are homeschooling I may ask to observe while you teach a lesson.If your child attends school, whenever possible I will do an in-school observation session and talk to his or her teacher.
+If your child attends school, whenever possible I will do an in-school observation session and talk to the teacher.

 Brief Evaluation